mozilla/cargo-vet/book/src/design-choice-faq.md

 highlight some alternatives considered.
 This should be considered supplementary to the [Rationale & Design](./rationale.md) section.

+## What about crates where I trust the author?

+You might find yourself using a crate authored either by someone you personally know or by a well-known member the community, in which case you might see low value in an additional audit.
+In this situation, you are of course free to simply leave the crate in `unaudited.toml` indefinitely, perhaps with a comment indicating that this specific audit is a low priority.

+There are, of course, dangers in being too permissive in these cases.
+Crates are often a collaborative effort, and it may not be the case that this trusted individual personally reviewed every contribution to date and will continue to do so forever.
+If the author meets the criteria specified in your `Policy.md` for certifying audits, a better approach is to have them contribue the audit directly to your `audited.toml`.

 ## Why does `cargo vet init` automatically exempt all existing dependencies?

 A key goal of `cargo vet` is to make it very easy to go from first learning